Robson-Rocha/TextCycler/README.md

 `Third Text, with the counter 0 (01) from 1 to 5`

-We will discuss about the replacement tokens for time and counters shortly.
+We will discuss about the sequence replacement tokens and time replacement tokens shortly.

 #### Overriding `nextTextIndex`